ppy/osu-wiki/news/2025/2025-01-04-featured-artist-track-updates-winter-2025.md

 [![](https://assets.ppy.sh/artists/45/header.jpg)](https://osu.ppy.sh/beatmaps/artists/45)

 You've been living under a rock if you haven't played an [**UNDEAD CORPORATION**](https://osu.ppy.sh/beatmaps/artists/45) map.
-Best known for [Ekoro](https://osu.ppy.sh/users/284905)'s masterpiece [Everything will freeze](https://osu.ppy.sh/beatmapsets/158023), the band still outputs Touhou and original tunes on the regular.
+Best known for ::Ekoro::{ user-id=284905 }'s masterpiece [Everything will freeze](https://osu.ppy.sh/beatmapsets/158023), the band still outputs Touhou and original tunes on the regular.
 Their 4 newest tunes are now officially part of osu!, each with both instrumental and vocal versions:

 ### UNDEAD CORPORATION - Bloodstained Nocturne